 When you license your brand, you are giving another company permission to use your intellectual property on products they produce and sell.
 You can earn an upfront advance as well as royalties, which are calculated as a percentage of total sales or net profits, depending on the licensing agreement.

-[Read: Intellectual Property: Differences Between Patent, Copyright and Trademark Laws]
+[Read more: Intellectual Property: Differences Between Patent, Copyright, and Trademark Laws]

 Benefits of licensing your brand

-Many companies, from major corporations to small independent artists, recognize the benefits of licensing their brand.
-Consider some of these major benefits:
+Many companies, from major corporations to small independent artists, recognize the benefits of licensing their brands.
+Consider these major benefits:

-• Increase profit without cost risk: You can earn royalties without investing any money into the production, marketing or distribution of the goods.
+• Increase profits without cost risks.
+You can earn royalties without investing any money into the production, marketing, or distribution of the goods.

-• Increase brand recognition: If you are not already a big name in your industry, you’ll benefit from more people seeing your licensed merchandise.
-And if you are well-known, you can expand into other markets through licensing for increased visibility.
+• Increase brand recognition.
+If you are not already a big name in your industry, you can benefit from more people seeing your licensed merchandise.
+And if you are well known, you can expand into other markets through licensing for increased visibility.

-• Expand your market internationally: Licensing enables you to expand into foreign territories without added tariffs or the hassles and stress of building relationships with retail outlets or distributors overseas.
+• Expand your market internationally.
+Licensing enables you to expand into foreign territories without the hassles and stress of building relationships with retail outlets or distributors overseas.

 Potential pitfalls in licensing your brand